zackmdavis/Less_Wrong_Drafts/athenian_soccer_team_hullabaloo.md

 I'll agree that "constructive" criticism that suggests how to fix a half-baked idea ("You need to put it in the oven for longer") is more valuable than criticism that merely identifies flaws.
 But the reason the constructive criticism is better (if correct) is because it makes a larger direct contribution to the production of fully-baked ideas: knowing what's broken and how to fix it is a strict superset of merely knowing what's broken.

-But "Killing Socrates" doesn't seem to be concerned about direct contributions to intellectual production, only indirect (negative) contributions that route through the feelings of authors who require "an atmosphere of collaboration rather than one of evaluation and judgment."
+But "Killing Socrates" doesn't seem to be concerned with direct contributions to intellectual production, only indirect (negative) contributions that route through the feelings of authors who require "an atmosphere of collaboration rather than one of evaluation and judgment."
 The baking metaphor focuses on the harm done by false accusations of intentional poisoning, rather than whether the bakery's products are in fact safe to eat.

 On a similar theme, replying to a comment elsewhere on the behavior of alleged cranks who criticize by asking questions, [Meletus writes](https://www.lesswrong.com/posts/9DhneE5BRGaCS2Cja/moderation-notes-re-recent-said-duncan-threads?commentId=wqWh6rXayn65LZJku):